openid/AppAuth-iOS/README.md

     pod try AppAuth

-Follow the instructions in [Examples/README.md](Examples/README.md) to configure with your own OAuth client (you need to update 3 configuration points with your client info to try the demo).
+Follow the instructions in [Examples/README.md](Examples/README.md) to configure with your own OAuth client (you need to update three configuration points with your client info to try the demo).

 ## Setup